-This EU includes the fiberglass lamination of boat parts using open molds using resins to encapsulate and bind together reinforcement fibers.
+This EU includes the fiberglass lamination of boat parts using open molds and resins to encapsulate and bind together reinforcement fibers.
 Composite lamination requires catalysts or hardeners to activate the resin.
 Additive resins may be activators/catalysts or may be used for the unique characteristics (hardness, shine, etc.) they bring to the lamination process.
-Discussions with permit engineers indicated that the additive resins as well as paste waxes, et al materials not used in significant quantities as would be needed to produce boats were not considered production resins for purposes of permitting, but would have been evaluated as a miscellaneous toxic, and not included in material restrictions for production resins.

-Facility records indicate that they track usage of seven different production resins and five additive resins for EULAMINATION.
-Conservatively they include catalysts as part of their production resins, and Patch-aid as part of the additive resins.
+Facility records indicate that they track usage of five different production resins and four additive resins for EULAMINATION.
+Conservatively they include catalysts as part of their production resins, and Patchaid as part of the additive resins.
+Resins used in the RTM method are not included in this EU.

-The facility reports that tooling resins (used to make the molds) are not used at the Cruiser Plant, and as such the styrene monomer content limits of SC II.5 are not applicable at this time.
+the facility reports that tooling resins (used to make the molds) are not used at the Cruiser Plant, and as such the styrene monomer content limits of SC II.5 are not applicable at this time.
 In addition, vinyl toluene is not a reported component of any resins used onsite.